Employee onboarding in foreign subsidiaries: 7 steps for success

 2. Assign a Mentor or Buddy: Assigning a mentor or buddy to new employees can help them feel supported and connected from the start.
 The mentor or buddy should be someone who has been with the company for a while and can answer questions and provide guidance on navigating the company’s culture and operations.
 Consider assigning a Mentor from the Headquarters for key positions.

-3. Provide Training about the corporate culture: Understanding the corporate culture is essential for new employees in foreign subsidiaries.
+3. Provide Training about the corporate culture: Understanding the corporate culture is essential for new employees in international subsidiaries.
 This training should provide an understanding of the company culture, and help new employees adapt to their new surroundings.

-4. Reduce Language Barriers: Even in a globalized world, not everybody is comfortable with training content in English.
+5. Reduce Language Barriers: Even in a globalized world, not everybody is comfortable with training content in English.
 Make an effort to present the content in the local language.

-6. Regular Check-Ins: Regular check-ins with new employees can help identify any challenges they are facing and provide support where needed.
+7. Regular Check-Ins: Regular check-ins with new employees can help identify any challenges they are facing and provide support where needed.
 This can help ensure that they are successfully integrating into the company and performing their role effectively.

 Do you want to create high-quality e-learning courses with PowerPoint?